ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of cancer. To see other pages, use the menu.

 Ifosfamide and etoposide: Nausea, vomiting, bone marrow suppression, and decreased kidney function.

 Learn more about managing common side effects of cancer treatment .
 Most side effects usually go away once treatment is finished.
-However, intensive therapy used for intermediate- and high-risk rhabdomyosarcoma may cause permanent infertility (the inability to have a child) .
+However, intensive therapy used for intermediate- and high-risk rhabdomyosarcoma may cause permanent infertility (inability to have a child) .
 Talk with your doctor about this possibility and whether your family should talk with a fertility specialist before cancer treatment begins.

-Learn more about chemotherapy and preparing for treatment .
+Learn more about the basics of chemotherapy and preparing for treatment .
 The medications used to treat cancer are constantly being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your child’s prescriptions by using searchable drug databases .

 Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.